bimawa/bimawa.github.io/content/cv.md

 November 2018 → Present, Canada
 [Makeomatic](https://makeomatic.ca)

-Working on a startup project StreamLayer.
-Developing SDK for iOS/Android, as well as a web version for sports applications.
+Working on a startup project [StreamLayer](https://streamlayer.io).
+Developing an SDK for iOS, as well as a web version for sports applications.
 Expanding HostApp functionality with features like chat, video calls, game statistics, betting, and more.
+We were the first to encounter a problem with SPM frameworks and solved it successfully.
+Of course, big thanks to the iOS community!
+That was my first huge startup where we came together and solved many problems, worked with a lot of tools, and gained massive experience.

 Tags: grpc, tinode, amqp, rabbitmq, webrtc, grpc-swift, tvos, objective-c, protofiles, MetalSDK, CI, semantic-release